sudhithecoder/genai-trial/README.md

 ## Running the ETL Process

 The `retriever.py` file contains all the ETL (Extract, Transform, Load) logic, including tokenizing and embedding.
-You can run this file separately by adding a print statement and executing it with: python3 retriever.py
+If you do not wish to run stream lit app, you can run this file separately by adding a print statement and executing it with: python3 retriever.py